CrushedPixel/margo/README.md

 Note that a `margo.Application` is merely a wrapper around `gin.Engine`, so you may use the underlying technology to its full extent.

-You can also create `margo.Endpoint` instances programatically and register them to an `Application` using `Endpoint(endpoint)`, which makes **margo** suitable for libraries that need to dynamically create endpoints.
+## Additional libraries

-## Used by
+- [binder](https://github.com/CrushedPixel/binder) is a request binding middleware for margo.
-`margo` is used by [jargo](https://github.com/CrushedPixel/jargo), a fully-featured jsonapi web framework.
+- [jargo](https://github.com/CrushedPixel/jargo) is a fully-featured jsonapi web framework built on top of margo.